Realty Bites

 You may have to shop around a bit more than usual and be strategic in getting your application in tip-top shape.

-Kandinov recommends lining up a guarantor just in case—and before you even begin searching—so you don't end up losing that dream apartment because of your lack of income.
+Kandinov recommended lining up a guarantor just in case—and before you even begin searching—so you don't end up losing that dream apartment because of your lack of income.

-"The rental market is competitive, so even if you might not need a guarantor, you want to come out with a rock-solid application and put yourself in the best possible position," he says
+"The rental market is competitive, so even if you might not need a guarantor, you want to come out with a rock-solid application and put yourself in the best possible position," he said.

-—Earlier versions of this article contained reporting and writing by Virginia K. Smith and Nikki Mascali.
+—Earlier versions of this article contained reporting and writing by Virginia K. Smith, Nikki Mascali, and Emily Myers.

 Freelance journalist and editor Evelyn Battaglia